unepwcmc/icca-registry/README.md

 - `cd icca-registry`
 - get a copy of the .env file
 - `bundle exec rake db:create`
-- get a download of the DB and import `psql icca_registry_development < PATH/FILENAME.sql`
+- get an up-to-date production download of the DB and import `psql icca_registry_development < PATH/FILENAME.sql`

 Only for this branch:
 Note that this branch now utilises Ruby version 2.3.1, and Rails v.5.2.4.3.